Travel & conservation company, since 1991

 © African Parks

-Note: ‘Cacao’ refers to the tree and to the product made from non-roasted seeds and ‘cocoa’ refers to the product made from roasted seeds.
+Note: ‘Cacao’ refers to the tree and to the product made from non-roasted seeds, and ‘cocoa’ refers to the product made from roasted seeds.

-The programme is being funded by Rapac (Réseau des Aires Protégees d’Afrique Centrale) and is designed to improve the potential of cacao as an alternative income alternative to bushmeat poaching, a significant conservation challenge that threatens the forests of the Congo Basin.
+The programme is being funded by Rapac (Réseau des Aires Protégees d’Afrique Centrale).
+It is designed to improve the potential of cacao as an alternative income alternative to bushmeat poaching, a significant conservation challenge that threatens the forests of the Congo Basin.
 Agricultural production needs to increase by 70% by 2050 to ensure global food security and avoid adding additional pressures on natural resources in emerging countries.

 © African Parks